tbates/tbates.github.io/_posts/2020-12-20-Philosophy.markdown

 ---
 layout: post
-title: "The umx philosophy"
+title: "The principles guiding umx"
 date: 2020-12-20 00:00
 comments: true
 categories: models tutorial
 ---

 <a name="top"></a>
-### Who need philosophy?
+### A domain specific language for causality?

-A philosophy is a great guide to keeping practice aligned with some specific goals that you will appreciate.
+A principle can be a great guide to keeping practice aligned with some specific goals that you will appreciate.

-My philosophy for umx is that it should function as a domain specific language for causality.
+Our principle in designing `umx` is that it should function as a *domain specific language for causality*.

-My guides are that it should help you:
+It should help you:

-1. Decide what you want to do.
+1. Formulate models expressing competing models of causes and effects.
+2. Encourage falsifying competing theories
-2. Tightening that decision into a correct implementation and workflow (programming model comparisons).
+3. Encourage a reproducible and correct implementation and workflow.
-3. Get results and communicate them.
+4. Get results and communicate them.

-This means I try to provide an active vocabulary of functions that make these three things as fast as possible.
+Do this end, we try and provide a compact active vocabulary of functions that doing these four things as fast as possible.

 As a result, there are things you can't do.
 But that's an explicit goal.
-R has to many cases where "you can do it lots of ways".
+R has too many cases where "you can do it lots of ways".

-With umx, I want to pick out a beautiful vocabulary to get this one thing done as quickly and powerfully as possible.
+With umx, the goal it to create a small vocabulary to get this one thing done as quickly and powerfully as possible.

-That's it :-)
+That's it :-) On to the modeling!